BryanTorez/SOAR-EDR-Part-4/README.md

 <br />
 <br />
 <br />
   I'll go ahead and skip this step.
 "What's your team working on right now?"
 I'll type "The best project", then click "Next".
 Start with free and now we're set up with Slack.
-There's one thing I want to do though, its to add a new channel.
+There's one thing I want to do though, it's to add a new channel.
 <br />
 <br />
 <img src="https://snipboard.io/eSRfL6.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>